TosbackCgusBridge-Bot/CGUs-versions/Target/Privacy Policy.md

 In order to improve guest online and mobile shopping experiences, help with fraud identification, and assist our guest relations representatives in resolving issues guests may experience in completing online purchases, we use tools to monitor certain user experience information. including login information, IP address, data regarding pages visited and ads clicked, specific actions taken on pages visited (e.g. information entered during checkout process), and browser information.

+**Targeted TV Ads**

+We may display targeted ads to you through your cable or satellite TV provider.
+These ads are sent to groups of people who share traits such as likely commercial interests and demographics.
+We receive this information from third party sources.
+For example, we may target TV ads to guests who have expressed an interest in shopping for groceries, cosmetics, clothing, etc. The ads may also be based on personal information you have provided your cable or satellite TV provider.
+We do not share any of your personal information, including your shopping history, with your cable or satellite TV provider.
+See your cable or satellite TV provider’s privacy policy for additional information about targeted TV Ads, including how you can opt out of receiving such ads.

 **Social Media**

 Target engages with guests on multiple social media platforms (e.g., Facebook, Twitter, and Pinterest).
-If you contact us on one of our social media platforms, or request guest service via social media we may contact you via direct message.
+If you contact us on one of our social media platforms, request guest service via social media, or otherwise direct us to communicate with you via social media, we may contact you via direct message or use other social media tools to interact with you.
 In these instances, your interactions with us are governed by this privacy policy as well as the privacy policy of the social media platform you use.

 _Social Media Widgets_

 Our sites and mobile applications include social media features, such as the Facebook Like button, Google Plus, Pinterest, and Twitter widgets.
 These features may collect information about your IP address and which page you’re visiting on our site, and they may set a cookie or employ other tracking technologies.
 Social media features and widgets are either hosted by a third party or hosted directly on our site.
 Your interactions with those features are governed by the privacy policies of the companies that provide them.

+_Social Media Ads_

+We may display targeted ads to you through social media platforms.
+These ads are sent to groups of people who share traits such as likely commercial interests and demographics.
+For example, we may target guests who have expressed an interest in shopping for groceries, cosmetics, clothing, etc. We do not share any of your personal information, including your shopping history, with social media platforms.
+See the policies of each social media platform for additional information about these types of ads.

 **Information from Other Sources**